techjw/cicd-demo/README.md

 oc get template -n openshift | grep -i jenkins oc new-app jenkins-ephemeral

-# wait for jenkins to finish deploying (container ready), start the talking points below
+# Wait for jenkins to finish deploying (container ready), start the talking points below
 oc create -f nodejs-jenkins-pipeline.yaml

+# The BuildConfig will not automatically start the build, you will need to manually start one
+# Once run, it takes you to the Build and will show the pipeline stages
 ```

 * Talk about the available templates used for Jenkins deploy